pschou/go-wormdb/README.md

 An example of how the database works:

-If one is looking for the record starting with `abc123` they can use the Find() function to find this record:
+If one is looking for the record starting with `abc123` they can use the Get() function to find this record:

 An example database (one entry per line)